 Thinking about back surgery?

-How Back Surgery is Performeddrawing of spinal column and nerves
+How Back Surgery is Performed

 Few surgeries have a higher failure rate than lumbar spinal fusion, a common back surgery that involves scraping slivers of bone off the hip and placing them in the disc space or the back of the spine.
 The raw bone promotes growth above and below causing the segments to fuse over an 18-month period.
 This results in less motion in the spine.